Gain access to personalized product screening, the best pricing, rewards, and more!

 How To Use

-Acephate usually comes in a ready to use bait formulation or it can be mixed with water in a pump sprayer.
-It could also come in granule form and would have to be applied using a granular spreader or a special container that it is packaged in.
+Acephate usually comes in a ready-to-use bait formulation, or it can be mixed with water in a pump sprayer.
+It could also come in granule form and would have to be applied using a granular spreader or a special container.

-Aside from being used in baits for residential and commercial pest control, acephate is used by the agricultural industry to control insects and mites which are found on a large variety of crops: citrus, pears, alfalfa, nut trees, cotton, vegetables, and ornamentals.
+Aside from being used in baits for residential and commercial pest control, acephate is used by the agricultural industry to control insects and mites on a wide variety of crops: citrus, pears, alfalfa, nut trees, cotton, vegetables, and ornamentals.

 Spray Application

-First, you should measure your yard's square footage to determine how much of the Acephate-based product you need.
-Following the label instructions of the product, mix the appropriate amount of the Acephate product into your selected sprayer with water and then apply the product to the areas where you wish to treat for insects.
+First, measure your yard's square footage to determine how much of the Acephate-based product you need.
+Following the label instructions, mix the appropriate amount of the Acephate product into your selected sprayer with water and then apply the product to the areas where you wish to treat insects.

 Bait Application

-Following label directions, apply the bait strategically in areas where your target insect is active or where they frequent.
+Following label directions, apply the bait strategically in areas where your target insects are active or where they frequent.

 If the Acephate bait comes in granular form, you may need a spreader to apply the product or can shake it out of the container it comes in.